Shopping For the Coffee Fan

 That’s No Fun

-The problem with gift certificates is no matter how hard you try, you won’t be able to brew up that piece of paper into a glorious pot of joe on the spot.
-But, trust me it is worth it.
+The problem with gift certificates is that no matter how hard you try, you won’t be able to brew that piece of paper into a glorious pot of joe on the spot.
+But trust me, it is worth it.
 Try giving me flavored coffee from the mall and watch how hard I try to disguise a gag reflex.
-Not pretty.
-Those beans will be in the trash right beside the fruit cake before your car even leaves the driveway.
+It’s not pretty.
+Those beans will be in the trash beside the fruit cake before your car leaves the driveway.

 Coffee Gear

-Now we are getting somewhere.
-True coffee fans usually will aspire to some new coffee gadget.
+Now, we are getting somewhere.
+True coffee fans will usually aspire to some new coffee gadget.
 It could be a better grinder or a new brewing system.
 The article Coffee Gear That Won’t Break The Bank gives several ideas.
 At the $25 price range, an Aeropress makes for an excellent coffee gift.
-It serves not only as a great brewer but it can also be taken into the office or even camping.
+It serves as a great brewer and can also be taken into the office or even camping.

 Summary